 What programs are offered at the Topeka campus?

 There’s no shortage of degree options for students at the Topeka campus.
 Students can enroll in any of Rasmussen University’s suite of online programs while using the campus space as a “home base” complete with support services.
 Additionally, the Topeka campus is equipped with lab space and equipment especially suited for healthcare-related programs that are taught in person.

 Here are the on-campus Nursing programs you may choose to pursue at the Topeka campus:

-- Professional Nursing (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Topeka is accredited by the Accreditation Commission for Education in Nursing (ACEN).1
+- Professional Nursing (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Kansas City/Overland Park (with an off-campus instructional site in Topeka), Kansas, is accredited by the Accreditation Commission for Education in Nursing (ACEN).1

-- Bachelor of Science in Nursing; Rasmussen College’s Bachelor of Science in Nursing degree program in Topeka is accredited by the Commission on Collegiate Nursing Education (CCNE).2
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).2

 What resources and support services are offered at the Topeka campus?

 Rasmussen University’s Topeka campus is your one-stop shop for support, including a Learning Center with computers, student commons, on-site Nursing tutors and other virtual services available to students who can’t make it to campus.

 Cozy study spaces and computer labs are at the ready, so students have plenty of space to stretch out and hunker down as they tackle important assignments.
 No classes on campus?
 No problem!
 Stop by to see your advisor and chat with other students—the campus is meant to provide a supportive learning environment for all Rasmussen University students.

 How is the Topeka campus involved in the local community?